Indian Child and Family Education (15.043)

 Award Procedure

-Once an application is received, the Coordinator of the FACE program appoints a panel of readers from such organizations as the Indian Health Service, the Department of Education and others who are familiar with early childhood development.
+Once an application is received, the Coordinator of the FACE program appoints a panel of readers from such organizations as the National Center for Family Literacy, the Parents as Teachers, Research Training Associates and BIE staff who are familiar with early childhood development.
 The panel reads, rates and ranks the applications.
-The coordinator then recommends to the Director, Office of Indian Education Programs, those applications for approval.
+The coordinator then recommends to the Director, Office of Indian Education, those applications for approval.

 Deadlines